-TPV formation via cyclonic or anticyclonic wave-breaking is straightforward, closely following previous literature on such RWB events (e.g., Thorncroft et al., 1993; Gabriel and Peters, 2008; Martius et al., 2010; Röthlisberger et al., 2018).
-The nascent TPVs may emerge as PV anomalies anywhere within the breaking trough.
-In many cases, a cyclonic PV anomaly which exists within the trough prior to the RWB is split into multiple vortices during the course of the wave break; any of these newly formed anomalies that cross the 60°N threshold have the potential to become TPVs.
-For instance, in the example case from the eastern Siberia cluster (Fig. 5a-c), the most poleward closed contour becomes the feature of interest.
-In the Greenland example case (Fig. 5d-f), a vortex formed in the middle of the breaking filament produces the long-track TPV while in the Alaska example (Fig. 5g-i), a vortex on the southern end of the break remains poleward enough to classify as a TPV.
+(Fig. 5a-c), the most poleward closed contour becomes the feature of interest.
+In the Greenland example case (Fig. 5d-f), a vortex formed in the middle of the breaking filament produces the long-track TPV, while in the Alaska example (Fig. 5g-i), a vortex on the southern end of the break remains poleward enough to classify as a TPV.
 The diversity of synoptic patterns present within these TPV genesis cases is also evident in the example cases.
-The wave breaks occur on different length scales, with different degrees of tilt, and at different latitudes, yet all eventually produce a coherent vortex north of 60°N (Fig. 5).
-The anicyclonic wave break examples present a similar trend; each case broadly matches the sheared wave break structure presented in Gabriel and Peters (2008), but with a variety of orientations and surrounding environments (Fig. 6).
+The wave breaks occur on different length scales, with different degrees of tilt, and at different latitudes, yet all eventually produce a coherent vortex north of 60° N (Fig. 5).
+The anticyclonic wave break examples present a similar trend; each case broadly matches the sheared wave break structure presented in Gabriel and Peters (2008), but with a variety of orientations and surrounding environments (Fig. 6).

 The ridge building category is more novel and includes cases influenced by processes on a variety of scales.
 In these cases, the growth of a Rossby wave ridge (including shortwaves and longwaves) influences the formation of the TPV, although there is not clear evidence of a wave break in the traditional sense or orientation.
 In the early stages of these cases, a broad region of relatively low potential temperature on the dynamic tropopause exists to the north of a ridge (i.e., a region of high potential temperature).
 This broad region of low potential temperature may include several pre-existing embedded PV anomalies.
-As the pattern develops, the ridge builds poleward and outwards compressing the region of low potential temperature and pushing it northward.
+As the pattern develops, the ridge builds poleward and outwards, compressing the region of low potential temperature and pushing it northward.
 This continues until the broad high-PV region has fractured into distinct PV anomalies, some of which have been pushed into the Arctic by the growing ridge.
 The cause of the ridge growth likely varies by case.
-One potential catalyst is diabatic effects associated with surface cyclone development, while other cases may simply result from a shortwave propagating through the region.
-The example cases for this mechanism illustrate the some of the many scales on which this process can occur (Fig. 7).
+One potential catalyst is diabatic effects associated with surface cyclone development, while other cases may simply result from a shortwave ridge propagating through the region.
+The example cases for this mechanism illustrate some of the many scales on which this process can occur (Fig. 7).
 The eastern Siberia example in particular shows the potential for several PV anomalies to result from one building ridge (Fig. 7a-c).
-The Alaska example, on the other hand, demonstrates the close connection between the ridge building and RWB mechanisms (Fig. 7g-i).
-In this case, while a CWB appears to be in progress, a large ridge builds poleward, further compressing the PV filament.
-The stretched TPV split cases are perhaps the most straightforward as they are really just likelysplit events that exceeded the distance threshold.
+The Alaska example, on the other hand, demonstrates the close connection between the ridge building and RWB mechanisms (Fig. 7gi).
+In this case, while a cyclonic wave break (CWB) appears to be in progress, a large ridge builds poleward, further compressing the PV filament.
+The stretched TPV split cases are perhaps the most straightforward as they are really just likely split events that exceeded the distance threshold.
 Because of the relative simplicity of these cases, explicit example cases are not included.
-In these, the new vortex emerges from a highly-deformed split from an existing polar-originating PV anomaly, with no clear evidence of Rossby wave or extra-Arctic influence.
-Because TPVTrack assigns the existing track to only one of the two resulting vortices, these splitting events are flagged as new TPV tracks.
+In these, the new vortex emerges from a highly deformed split from an existing polaroriginating PV anomaly, with no clear evidence of Rossby wave or extra-Arctic influence.
+Because TPVTrack assigns